matts80/meet-in-the-middle/README.md

 git clone https://github.com/matts80/meet-in-the-middle.git
 ```

-2. Create a new python3 virtualenv and install the requirements:
+2. From inside the project directory, create a new python3 virtualenv and install the requirements:
 ```bash
 virtualenv -p `which python3` venv source venv/bin/activate